Minecraft Earth makes the whole real world your very own blocky realm – TechCrunch

 Whenever you feel like it, you can bring out what the team calls a build plate, which is a special item, a flat square that you virtually put down somewhere in the real world — on a surface like the table or floor, for instance — and it transforms into a small, but totally functional, Minecraft world.

 In this little world you can build whatever you want, or dig into the ground, build an inverted palace for your cave chickens or create a paradise for your mud-loving pigs — whatever you want.
 Like Minecraft itself, each build plate is completely open-ended.
-Well, perhaps that’s the wrong phrase — they’re actually quite closely bounded, since the world only exists out to the edge of the plate.
+Well, perhaps that’s the wrong phrase — they’re actually quite closely bounded, as the world only exists out to the edge of the plate.
 But they’re certainly yours to play with however you want.

 Notably all the usual Minecraft rules are present — this isn’t Minecraft Lite, just a small game world.
-Water and lava flow how they should, blocks have all the qualities they should, and mobs all act as they normally would.
+Water and lava flow how they should, blocks have all the qualities they should and mobs all act as they normally would.

 The magic part comes when you find that you can instantly convert your build plate from miniature to life-size.
 Now the castle you’ve been building on the table is three stories tall in the park.
 Your pigs regard you silently as you walk through the halls and admire the care and attention to detail with which you no doubt assembled them.
 It really is a trip.

-In the demo, I played with a few other members of the press, we got to experience a couple build plates and adventures at life-size (technically actually 3/4 life size — the 1 block to 1 meter scale turned out to be a little daunting in testing).
+In the demo, I played with a few other members of the press; we got to experience a couple of build plates and adventures at life-size (technically actually 3/4 life size — the 1 block to 1 meter scale turned out to be a little daunting in testing).
 It was absolute chaos, really, everyone placing blocks and destroying them and flooding the area and putting down chickens.
 But it totally worked.

 The system uses Microsoft’s new Azure Spatial Anchor system, which quickly and continuously fixed our locations in virtual space.
 It updated remarkably quickly, with no lag, showing the location and orientation of the other players in real time.
 Meanwhile the game world itself was rock-solid in space, smooth to enter and explore, and rarely bugging out (and that only in understandable circumstances).
 That’s great news considering how heavily the game leans on the multiplayer experience.